 A young, lone-wolf fighter pilot whose daring and almost mystical connection with his aircraft made him Britain's first air-war celebrity.

-Albert Ball was the unlikeliest of heroes: a shy, introspective Nottingham teenager who preferred gardening and playing the violin.
-When war came, he joined the infantry but yearned for the solitary challenge of the air.
-Transferring to the Royal Flying Corps, he developed a unique, aggressive style.
-He often flew alone, stalking enemy aircraft and diving into formations with what seemed like reckless abandon.
-Flying a succession of planes, including the nimble Nieuport 17 and the powerful S.E.5a, he racked up victories with astonishing speed, his name splashed across British newspapers.
-Ball embodied the romantic, chivalric ideal of the 'knight of the air,' but the reality was a strained, solitary young man under immense pressure.
+Albert Ball received the Victoria Cross after his death at age 20.
+A shy, introspective Nottingham teenager who preferred gardening and playing the violin, he joined the infantry when war came but yearned for the solitary challenge of the air.
+Transferring to the Royal Flying Corps, he developed an aggressive style, often flying alone to stalk enemy aircraft.
+Flying the nimble Nieuport 17 and the powerful S.E.5a, he racked up victories with astonishing speed.
 In May 1917, after a chaotic dogfight in low cloud over France, his plane crashed behind enemy lines.
-He was just 20.
-His death was a national shock, and his posthumous Victoria Cross cemented his legend as the archetypal flying ace, a symbol of individual brilliance in the mechanized horror of war.
+His posthumous Victoria Cross made him the archetypal flying ace, a symbol of individual brilliance in the mechanized horror of war.

 1883–1900